 Individual children's centre area reports.
 These reports are used by the service to record and monitor developments in filling identified gaps in childcare provision.

-- MOSAIC report - introduction and key findings (94.2 KB)
+- MOSAIC report - introduction and key findings (PDF)

 An introduction and summary of findings of the MOSAIC analysis of the Childcare Sufficiency Assessment 2007.